dashpay/docs/masternodes/setup.rst

    Dash Masternode Tool configuration steps

 #.
 Click the **New** button.
 #.
+Ensure you are on the settings page for a Non-deterministic
+   masternode and click **Generate new** to generate a legacy masternode key.
+Copy this key into a text editor.
+#.
+Click **Alter configuration to deterministic**
-Enter a name for your masternode here.
+#.
+Enter a name for your masternode.
 The host name you specified
    for your VPS above is a good choice.
 #.
-Enter the IP address of your masternode here.
+Enter the IP address of your masternode.
 This was given to you
    by the VPS provider when you set up the server.
 #.
 Enter the TCP port number.
 This should be 9999.
 #.
-Click Generate new to generate a new masternode private key.
-#.
-Copy the collateral address where you sent the 1000 DASH collateral
-   from your Trezor Wallet and paste it in this field.
-#.
-Click the arrow → to derive the BIP32 path from your collateral
-   address.
-You can verify this against the BIP32 path shown on the receive tab in your Trezor Wallet for the transaction.
-#.
-Click Lookup to find the collateral TX ID for the transaction which
-   transferred the collateral to the address.
-You can verify this against the TX ID shown on the confirmation page of the blockchain explorer for your collateral address.
+Click **Locate collateral** to view unused collateral funding
+   transactions available on the connected hardware wallet.
+The **Collateral address**, **index** and **Collateral TX hash** fields should be filled automatically

 .. figure:: img/setup-collateral-dmt-ready.png
    :width: 400px

    Dash Masternode Tool with configuration ready to start masternode

-Leave DMT open, take note of the masternode private key and collateral address and continue with the next step: :ref:`installing Dash Core on your VPS <masternode-setup-install-dashcore>`.
+Leave DMT open and continue with the next step: :ref:`installing Dash Core on your VPS <masternode-setup-install-dashcore>`.

 Option 2: Sending from Dash Core wallet
 ---------------------------------------